HardMax71/Integr8sCode/docs/components/dead-letter-queue.md

 The system is designed to be resilient but not perfect.
 In catastrophic scenarios, you still have Kafka's built-in durability and the ability to replay topics from the beginning if needed.

-## Best Practices

-From our experience running this system:

-1. **Keep retry logic simple** - Complex retry strategies are hard to debug when things go wrong
-2. **Monitor actively** - A growing DLQ is always a symptom of something else
-3. **Set reasonable limits** - Retrying forever just wastes resources
-4. **Use topic-specific policies** - One size doesn't fit all for retry strategies
-5. **Clean up old messages** - Archive or delete ancient DLQ entries to prevent unbounded growth
-6. **Test failure scenarios** - Inject failures in development to verify DLQ behavior

-The DLQ is like insurance - you hope you never need it, but when you do, you're really glad it's there.
-It turns "we lost some events during the outage" into "we successfully recovered all events after the outage resolved."